 About Small White Gaiwan:

 A delicate white porcelain gaiwan, perfect for sipping or for use in a Gongfu ceremony.
-This gaiwan allows both the aesthetic beauty of the leaf and the aroma of the infusion to be enjoyed to their fullest.
+This small gaiwan allows both the aesthetic beauty of the leaf and the aroma of the infusion to be enjoyed to their fullest.

 Making tea in a gaiwan offers the tea drinker a chance to appreciate the color of leaves as they infuse, experience the aroma it exudes, and it provides simplicity in preparation.
 The lid is used as a strainer to pour the brew into another cup, or to hold back the leaf for sipping.
 The saucer helps avoid the heat while holding the gaiwan.